danielzgtg/seg4105_playground/tut06/README.md

 Dish: Should the questline see through subgraphs?
 Daniel: No, that will involve loading too much stuff into memory and defeat database partitioning.
 Dish: Yeah, it’s will be too cluttered anyway.

-Daniel: In the cilent’s example graph, how give me an example of a questline.
+Daniel: In the client's example graph, how give me an example of a questline.
 Dish: So the goal node is special, and every branch off of it is a questline.

 Dish: All the questlines are separate.
-Daniel: That might be hard, as opposed to only the nodes coming off the goal node being separate and the children being sharable.
+Daniel: That might be hard, as opposed to only the nodes coming off the goal node being separate and the children being shareable.
 Dish: Yeah, that might be easier.

 Dish: We want to show the deepest node at the top.
 Daniel: I would have just partitioned the ready to the top and the completed to the end, as that might be easier to implement.
 Dish: We can just leave it unspecified for simplicity.